-Combined Doctor of Medicine and Doctor of Philosophy (MD/PhD) — The Medical Scientist Training Program (MSTP): Equip yourself for a career of scientific investigation combined with the practice of medicine.
+Combined Doctor of Medicine and Doctor of Philosophy (MD/PhD): The Medical Scientist Training Program (MSTP) equips you for a career of scientific investigation combined with the practice of medicine.
 Apply to the MSTP when you submit your application to medical school or apply later to transfer into the program after you have spent time in medical school and feel comfortable with a commitment to a career that combines science and medicine.

 Combined Doctor of Medicine and Master of Public Health (MD/MPH): This program covers all the foundational areas of public health including policy, behavior, environment, epidemiology, biostatistics, planning, evaluation and research.
-The five-year combined degree is performed in association with the nationally accredited degree program in the Brown School of Social Work and Public Health.
-Matthew Kreuter, PhD, MPH, associate dean for public health and professor, and Amy Eyler, PhD, assistant dean for public health and assistant professor, are advisors for the program.
+The five-year combined degree is performed in association with the nationally accredited degree program in the Brown School of Social Work.
+Matthew Kreuter, PhD, MPH, associate dean for public health and professor, and Amy Eyler, PhD, assistant dean for public health and associate professor, are advisors for the program.
 The degree culminates in completion of an independent scholarly project and exam.
 Scholarships are available for covering additional tuition costs.

 Learn more about this combined degree »